GLOBAL MARKETS-Asian markets gain, investors anxious for U.S. rate hike clues

 The yields had also made gains overnight, though that did not stop U.S equity markets rising on Wednesday.

-The European single currency EUR= was flat during early Asian trade at $0.9968, having lost 2.45% in a month.
+The European single currency EUR= was up 0.4% in the early afternoon Asian trade at $1.0001 after having been flat at the start of the session.

 "Expectations of a hawkish message from FOMC Chair Powell at Jackson Hole will likely keep upward pressure on the US dollar in the run‑up to his speech on Friday," Commonwealth Bank analysts wrote in a client note.